 Outside the old city walls, Wat Phra Phai Luang is located close to the northern gate.
 It contains a group of ancient monuments of great significance.
 Among its many structures, it originally contained three buildings in prasat style.
 One of them is remaining and is adorned with stuccoed reliefs depicting the life of the Buddha.
-Its art details indicate that Sukhothai had cultural contact with the Khmer empire in the reign of Jayavarman VII and was also associated with Lavo (Lopburi), then a Khmer town of great importance in the central plain of Thailand.>
+Its art details indicate that Sukhothai had cultural contact with the Khmer empire in the reign of Jayavarman VII and was also associated with Lavo (Lopburi), then a Khmer town of great importance in the central plain of Thailand.

 Phra Atchana (Ajana) at Wat Si Chum, Sukhothai Historical Park

-Northwest of the city wall, Wat Si Chum is much visited with a well known large sitting Buddha image.
+Northwest of the city wall, Wat Si Chum is much visited and contains a well known large sitting Buddha image.
 The image is also mentioned in the Sukhothai Stone Inscription No.1, and Phra Atchana (Ajana) is the name of the Buddha image.
 There are ancient drawings on the ceiling of the mandapa surrounding the Buddha, telling the stories of the former incarnations of the Buddha (Jatakas).

 Wat Chang Lom is located east of the City.
 Similar temple compounds are present at Si Satchanalai and Kamphaeng Phet.
 The temple consists of a main bell-shaped chedi with 32 elephant statues around its base.

 Besides the temples described there are many other temple structures scattered around old Sukhothai.
-It is best to hire a bicycle (easily available) to spend time visiting the sites.>
+It is best to hire a bicycle (easily available) to spend time visiting the sites.